 - 1/2 teaspoon salt

-In a large bowl beat together the butter, shortening, and sugars until fluffy (about 2 minutes).
+- In a large bowl beat together the butter, shortening, white sugar and brown sugar until fluffy (about 2 minutes).

-Bake one tray at a time on the middle rack for 9-11 minutes or until the tops look just set.
+- Bake one tray at a time on the middle rack of the oven for 9-11 minutes or until the tops look just set.